mar-garcia/lipidomics_tool/README.md

-# lipidomics_tool
+# Lipidomics tool
-Shiny app with some utilities for MS-based lipidomics
+This is a shiny app that includes different utilities for MS-based lipidomics.
+This app is hosted in [https://garciamar.shinyapps.io/lipidomics_tool/](https://garciamar.shinyapps.io/lipidomics_tool/).